opencog/learn/README.md

-The core insight is that although vector spaces can be layered onto language data (thus explaining the success of modern-day neural net techniques), ther is also a way of "stitching together" these vector spaces in such a way that they extract the underlying graphical structure.
+The core insight is that although vector spaces can be layered onto language data (thus explaining the success of modern-day neural net techniques), there is also a way of "stitching together" these vector spaces in such a way that they extract the underlying graphical structure.
 The appearance of vector spaces is not an accident: the axioms of algebraic linguistics (such as those found in categorial grammar, pregroup grammar, link grammar) are similar to the axioms that define a vector space.
 The similarity accounts for why techniques such as Word2Vec are successful.
-The dis-similarity is why these same tecniques are incomplete.
+The dis-similarity is why these same techniques are incomplete.
 The road-block can be overcome by viewing the language graph (and graphs in general) as being constructed out of connected parts, with explicitly-named connectors.
 This connector-based approach to the definition of a graph just so happens